Alistair Cameron Crombie: Career

 Crombie was one of the founders of the review journal History of Science in 1962, and was awarded the Galileo Prize by the Domus Galileana in Pisa in 1964.
 Crombie served as President of the Académie Internationale d’Histoire des Sciences from 1968 to 1971.
-He became a fellow at Trinity College, Oxford, in 1970, but was passed over for the chair in history of science when it was created at Oxford in 1971.
+He became a fellow at Trinity College, Oxford, in 1970, but was passed over for the Chair in history of science when it was created at Oxford in 1971.
 He retired in 1983 and took up a half-time appointment as Kennedy Professor in the Renaissance at Smith College, Massachusetts, and was Professor of History of Science and Medicine there from 1983 to 1985.
 He also held many visiting professorships in France, Germany and Japan.
 He was made a Senior Fellow of the British Academy in 1990 and was also made a member of the Pontifical Academy of Sciences (1994) and the Academia Leopoldina in Halle, Germany.
 He received the Forschungspreis (Research Award) of the Alexander von Humboldt Foundation, honorary doctorates from Durham (1978), Paris, X-Nanterre and Sassari, and the European Premio Dondi (1995).

 During his career as a historian of science, Crombie identified thematic threads or "styles" in the development of European approaches to science.
 He published his ideas in 1994 in a definitive 3-volume work, entitled, Styles of Scientific Thinking in the European Tradition: The History of Argument and Explanation especially in the Mathematical and Biomedical Sciences and Arts.
-The main argument about six distinct styles of scientific thinking in the history of Western science was also published in the brief 1995 article Commitments and styles of European scientific thinking.
-During his tenure he supervised several students, including Robert Fox (Professor of the History of Science, Oxford University), David M Knight (Professor of the History and Philosophy of Science, Durham University); German E Berrios (Professor of the Epistemology of Psychiatry, University of Cambridge) and Trevor Levere (Professor of the History of Science, University of Toronto).
+The main argument about six distinct styles of scientific thinking in the history of Western science was also published in the brief 1995 article Commitments and Styles of European Scientific Thinking.
+Crombie's analysis of the six styles was taken up by philosopher of science Ian Hacking, who further developed this perspective.
+During Crombie's tenure he supervised several students, including Robert Fox (Professor of the History of Science, Oxford University), David M Knight (Professor of the History and Philosophy of Science, Durham University); German E Berrios (Professor of the Epistemology of Psychiatry, University of Cambridge) and Trevor Levere (Professor of the History of Science, University of Toronto).